lcurry/camel-webhdfs/README.md

     > drwxr-xr-x   - fuse fuse  24 2013-09-10 09:45 /user/fuse/user_fuse_B_20131010142548499.txt
     > drwxr-xr-x   - fuse fuse  12 2013-09-10 09:45 /user/fuse/user_fuse_C_20131010142648534.txt

-Notice a series of 5 messages sent through the route.
-The first is sent without a key and results in message getting its own message group (the component assigns a key based on default path).
-Subsequent messages are sent through with key=A, B, then C. A final message is sent with key=B. Note the file created to hold messages with key=B is twice as large as the others indicating an additional messages was appended to this file.
+The first curl commands sends a message into the camel hdfs component without a key and results in message getting its own message group (the component assigns a key based on default path).
+Subsequent messages are sent through with key=A, B, then C. A final message is sent again with key=B. Note the file created to hold messages with key=B is now twice as large as the others indicating an additional messages was appended to this file.
 The component will continue to keep these four message groups active until one of the completion conditions triggers.

-Also, notice how the filename is based on a combination of the path location, key, and a generated timestamp of original message that triggered the new message group.
-The filename makes it easy to correlate messages to message groups.
+A note on filenames: The filename that is generate is based on a combination of the path location, key, and a generated timestamp.
+The timestamp is based on when original message triggering the new message group first arrived at component.
+The unique filename makes it easy to correlate messages to message groups.

 Now we will send messages through with additional option for 'path' specifying where the file is written.
 The specified 'path' location '/mytest1' is relative to the default data location '/user/fuse'.